Have you heard from friends about a secret investment circle or a club or game where you invest $5000 and get $40,000 back?

 - The group might look like a game or a buying club, or it might be promoted through a chain letter.

-- There might be some goods or services to make it look legitimate but their value is low and they don't seem to be related to the high returns you have been promised.
+- There might be some goods or services to make it look legitimate but their value is low and they don't seem to be related to the high returns you've been promised.

-- Or the goods seem to be grossly overpriced compared to what you think they would be worth at an ordinary retailer.
+- Or the goods seem to be grossly overpriced compared to what you think they'd be worth at an ordinary retailer.

 - You have to pay a large up-front fee to join the group.